ChamiLamelas/Music_Tab_Project/README.md

 b - bend
 ```

-For this program, you do not have to provide what each letter means, but it does need to know which characters will appear alongside the characters outlined in rule no. 1 in the section *Preparing an Input Tab File*.
+For this program, you do not have to provide what each letter means, but it does need to know which characters will appear in string lines as mentioned above.
 The way that you can specify this is through the configuration file.
 By default the "legend" option is blank.
 However, if I wanted to tell the program that I am passing in an input file with string lines that contain the characters in the above legend, I would change the "legend" line of the configuration file like so:

 ```
 legend=hpb